The Feelies: Later period (2008–present)

 The band played reunion shows in the summer and fall of 2008.
 A performance at Battery Park in NYC with Sonic Youth followed several warm-up shows at Maxwell's.
 In June 2009, the band performed an acoustic show at the Whitney Museum.
 They also headlined a show at Millennium Park in Chicago.
 In September 2009, they performed Crazy Rhythms live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.

 Bar/None Records reissued Crazy Rhythms and The Good Earth on September 8, 2009.
 Domino Records reissued both albums outside of the U.S. and Canada.

-In March 2011, The Feelies released their first record in 20 years, entitled Here Before produced by Bill Million and Glenn Mercer, on the Bar/None record label.
+In March 2011, the Feelies released their first record in 20 years, Here Before, which was produced by Bill Million and Glenn Mercer for the Bar/None record label.
 The band remains "one of the nation's most beloved alternative-rock bands."

 The Feelies have reunited sporadically over the last two decades to play concerts at their early home at Maxwell's.
-The band most recently performed there for three consecutive nights on July 4–6, 2013.
+On June 10, 2016, for the band's 40th anniversary the Feelies performed with their original line-up of Mercer, Million, and the DeNunzio brothers.

-The Feelies sixth studio album, In Between, was released in February 2017, also on the Bar-None label.
+The Feelies sixth studio album, In Between, was released in February 2017, also on the Bar/None label.
 Reviews were generally favorable, with Metacritic calculating an average critical rating of 81%.

-A reunited Feelies played at Wilco's every-other-year festival Solid Sound in North Adams, MA in June 2019.
+A reunited Feelies played at Wilco's every-other-year festival, Solid Sound, in North Adams, MA, in June 2019.

+In November 2022, the Feelies performed a tribute concert for Anton Fier, who had recently passed and were joined on-stage by Keith DeNunzio on bass.

+In October 2023, the Feelies released a Velvet Underground cover album entitled Some Kinda Love: Performing The Music Of The Velvet Underground.
+It featured covers of 18 songs and was released on the Bar/None label.
+The recording itself comes from a performance at White Eagle Hall in Jersey City, New Jersey, on October 13, 2018.